-- ► Conduct a literature review and research possible solutions to the task problem.
-Take note of all references as you discover them! - ➤ Seek advice from relevant sources on/off campus (other faculty, institutes and research centers, local engineers, etc.). - Investigate the practicality (pros and cons) of each of the most promising approaches. - Settle on one approach to work on further.
+- Conduct a literature review and research possible solutions to the task problem.
+Take note of all references as you discover them! - Seek advice from relevant sources on/off campus (other faculty, institutes and research centers, local engineers, etc.). - Investigate the practicality (pros and cons) of each of the most promising approaches. - Settle on one approach. - Begin writing the technical report by creating a Table of Contents and major headings.
+Fill in each section of the paper (and relevant references) as you gather information, starting with background research.
+This will save you time in the end.